gayathriabcde/gayathriabcde/README.md

 ## Hello :)

 I'm a student trying to start contributing to open-source.
 I'm currently working on building some basic websites to learn how to implement any ideas I have.
 I'm open to any advice and look forward to learning more.
-Thank you for visiting my profile 👋🏻
+Goodbye esperanza 👋🏻

 <!--
 **gayathriabcde/gayathriabcde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.